Top of the page

 The usual symptom is a swollen scrotum.
 The swelling does not hurt.
-If your child seems to be in pain, call the doctor.
+If your child seems to be in pain, call your doctor or nurse advice line.
 Pain may mean that your child has a hernia or another problem.

 Most of the time, all you need to do is watch for any changes in the swelling.
 If the swelling gets bigger or if it comes and goes, tell your doctor.